Bottom line: The major religions without exception ask us to be mindful about our stewardship of the planet.

 "And the sky, He raised; and He set up the balance (Mizan).
 So do not transgress in the balance (Mizan).
 But maintain the weights with justice, and do not violate the balance (Mizan)."

 — Quran 55:7-9

-In the Islamic Declaration on Global Climate Change, mizan represents the earth's "fine equilibrium."
-However, this equilibrium does not only reference the balance of temperate seasons or safe gases in the air but also the balance of power between humans and Allah's other animals.
-Because it is solely humans that are causing climate change, it is solely humans that must restore the concept of mizan.
+In the Islamic Declaration on Global Climate Change, mizan represents Earth's "fine equilibrium."
+However, this equilibrium not only references the balance of temperate seasons or safe gases in the air but also the balance of power between humans and Allah's other animals.
+Because it is solely humans causing climate change, it is solely humans that must restore the concept of mizan.

 Many concepts in Islam promote a life of modest environmental impact, but author Odeh Al Jayyousi's book, Islam and Sustainable Development, shows how the Qur'an, the Hadith, and Sunnah are all highly relevant to contemporary environmentalism.
 In Jayyousi's view, "living lightly on the earth" by consuming only what sustains us and no more, is a key tenet of Islam.

 Every major world religion tells its followers how important the environment is to human beings.
 We have many different beliefs concerning how we came to be in this world, but it appears that we can be vigorously united in wanting to save our environment and our planet.
 Let it be so!

 - Book | Climate Church, Climate World: How People of Faith Must Work for Change

 - Journal Article | The Historical Roots of Our Ecological Crisis

 - Book | Islam and Sustainable Development: New Worldviews